Protect the wood

-Scrub and rinse the board clean, especially after cutting raw meat on it.
+After using the wooden cutting board, scrub and rinse clean, especially after cutting raw meat on it.
 After rinsing, stand in draining rack to dry.
 Do not soak the board in water as will absorb moisture potentially causing it to warp and encouraging bacteria and mould growth.

 After heavy use, and just as a good regular cleaning habit, scrub the board with some coarse salt and half a lemon.
 This will effectively clean off any food scraps, kill bacteria and leave it smelling lemony too!

-If a board gets moist it can grow mould and bacteria.
+If a board gets moist (common in very humid climates) it can grow mould and bacteria.
 If this happens prepare a mix of 1 part bleach, 4 parts water.

 Spray the board, leave for 2-3 minutes and then wipe off with a paper towel.